English Country Dancing -

 Folk Festival for some 15 years.

-Some of the folk dance material on this website may be
+in 2016, some of the folk dance material on this website may now be restructured into an

-restructured into an e-book.
-One possible title would be "Twenty years of folk
+book or e-book.
+One possible title would be "Twenty years of folk dancing - fun,

 You can agree or disagree with

 Steve, but you cannot deny that he has an uncanny knack of touching on important and often